It’s no secret I love writing. Throughout my career the thing I loved the most was communication, both written and verbal.

 Trying To Make Sense Of It All

-Writing helps me to make sense of all the challenges my health issues throw at me, something both my Specialists and I are battling to do!
+Writing helps me make sense of all the challenges my health issues throw at me, something both my Specialists and I are battling to do!

 During one of my many hospital admissions, one of my Specialists came into my room with a concerned look on his face and asked,

-” Did you murder someone in a past life, because it doesn’t seem fair to me that such a lovely lady should have to deal with so much”?
+” Did you murder someone in a past life, because it doesn’t seem fair to me such a lovely lady should have to deal with so much”?